 Here’s one small-scale, but meaningful example of a disruptive change: A middle school girl gets her hair cut short.
 The look suits her, and the adults in her life compliment her on her beauty, taste, and maturity.
 Her friends, however, after an initial flurry of excitement — “You look like you’re 16!” — withdraw from her.
 They all wear their hair shoulder-length or longer, in popular styles.
 They all look alike while she is clearly, proudly, different.

 Most organizational change falls somewhere between merely looking different and a complete alteration of basic nature.
-Although individuals are literally paid (in wages) to absorb the changes that occur in their organizations, there is still great potential for upheaval.
+Although individuals are literally paid to absorb the changes that occur in their organizations, there is still great potential for upheaval.
 Think of your own experiences with change, and how your professional and personal life may have been thrown into turmoil by shifting work assignments, procedural details, compensation plans, bosses, and even corporate cultural norms.

-When you’re the sponsor or host of the change, how do you help other people, who may feel awkward, frightened, or unsettled, move more comfortably over to your side?
+When you’re the sponsor or host of the change, how can you help other people, who may feel awkward, frightened, or unsettled, move more comfortably over to your side?
 Think of your role as a kind of project manager whose tasks, deliverables, responsibilities, and milestones are clear and progressive.
 Constant communication helps: Start by explaining what’s going on and why and how the change will take place, and continue by checking in with people to see how it’s going for them.

 But what makes a real difference — as demonstrated by the couples who have managed to stay together despite seismic shifts in their marriages — is an underlying context that serves as a kind of scaffolding for the change: a commitment to shared values, a deep relationship of trust, and dedication to mutual happiness.